ian038/ian038/README.md

 <h1 align="center">Hi 👋, I'm Ian</h1>
 <h3 align="center">A creator, engineer and builder</h3>

-- 🛠️ Currently working as a fullstack engineer with Strike Acceptance
+- 🔭 Working as a fullstack engineer with Strike Acceptance

 - 🌱 I like to play and learn different frameworks/libraries, currently learning **Remix Run** right now